 Lennon re-joined RSL prior to the 2017 season and made his MLS debut on March 18 against LA Galaxy.
 Primarily playing as a winger during his rookie season, he scored three goals and added four assists in 25 games.
 Lennon permanently signed with the club after the season and coach Mike Petke moved him to the backline ahead of 2018.
 He shined as the team’s right back, starting 32 games while helping the club reach the Western Conference Semifinals.
-This past year, Lennon showed his overall versatility, playing both fullback positions and on the wing, while making 25 appearances.
-Overall in three seasons with RSL, Lennon has made 86 league appearances with 63 starts.
-He’s scored three goals and added 10 assists.
+In 2019, Lennon showed his overall versatility, playing both fullback positions and on the wing, while making 25 appearances.
+Overall in three seasons with RSL, Lennon made 86 league appearances with 63 starts and scored three goals and added 10 assists.

 International: Lennon made his USMNT debut in a friendly against Bosnia and Herzegovina on Dec.
 18, 2021 and started the match.
 He was called into the USMNT January preparation camp in 2021 ahead of three Concacaf World Cup Qualifiers.
 On the youth level, he was a driving force behind the U-20’s first-ever Concacaf Championship in 2017, scoring four goals while being named to the tournament’s Best XI.
-Most recently, Lennon was called into the U-23s earlier this month for two matches at the United International Football Festival in Las Palmas de Gran Canaria.
+Lennon was called into the U-23s in 2019 for two matches at the United International Football Festival in Las Palmas de Gran Canaria.
 He appeared in both matches during the tournament and scored twice in a 2-0 win over United Gran Canaria.
 In total, he earned four caps and scored four goals with the U.S. U-23’s, 17 caps and seven goals with the U-20s and nine caps and one goal with the U-18’s.